Fides: Secure and Scalable Asynchronous DAG Consensus via Trusted Components

-We conduct experiments in three network environments: LAN, WAN, and DIN.
-Specifically, in all experiments, each node exclusively ran a single \sysname process, with the number of clients matching the number of consensus processes.
-Clients continuously sent requests until system saturation was detected internally.
-The benchmark used was a key-value service, where each request involved a randomly generated key-value insertion.
-Transactions were transmitted in plain text, bypassing decryption operations.
-To guarantee statistical robustness, we performed three experimental runs for each condition and plotted the median value.
+We performed experiments in three network environments: LAN, WAN, and DIN.
+In each setup, each node exclusively ran one instance of \sysname, with the number of clients matching the number of consensus processes to ensure that replicas were fully saturated.
+Clients generated a saturating request load for replicas.
+The benchmark was a key-value service, where each request involved a randomly generated key-value insertion with a fixed size of 50 B. We performed three runs per condition and plotted the median value.